ggrp-byte/fxsound-selective-audio-fork/README.md

 *   `main.cpp`: A C++ prototype demonstrating how to enumerate WASAPI audio sessions and retrieve associated process IDs (PIDs) and process names.
 This code is Windows-specific.
 *   `design_document.md`: A detailed design document outlining the proposed architecture for selective audio processing, including challenges and potential solutions.
+*   `modification_plan.md`: A detailed plan for iterative modifications to the FxSound codebase.
 *   Original FxSound source code.

 ## How to use this repository: